char0n/vladimirgorej.com/_posts/2017-01-04-composing-lenses-in-ramda.md

 ---

 <p class="lead">
-  If you are a fan of point-free functional programming in Javascript, then you will inevitably become a fan of <a href="https://ramdajs.com/">Ramda</a>.
+  If you are a fan of point-free functional programming in Javascript, you will inevitably become a fan of <a href="https://ramdajs.com/">Ramda</a>.
   Ramda is a functional library with an emphasis on immutability and side-effect-free functions.
 </p>